 LASER LAND LEVELING

-World population is slated to grow to about 9 billion by 2050.
+The world population is slated to grow to about 9 billion by 2050.
 The challenge is to find ways and means to produce enough to feed it.
-The challenge of reducing acreage under agriculture and food wastage in production and distribution are having a major impact on the world.
-The increasing role of technology in addressing these issues is the only way forward to a food-secure future.
+The challenge of reducing acreage under agriculture and food wastage in production and distribution is having a major impact on the world.
+The increasing role of technology in agriculture to address these issues is the only way forward to a food-secure future.
 Technology can help save foreign exchange for countries, increase productivity, and lead to an improvement in the overall standard of farmer communities.
-India has a long way to go in adoption of modern farming practices through technology.
+India has a long way to go in the adoption of modern farming practices through technology.
 The pace is slow and path-breaking efforts need to be made to educate farmers about the benefits to be had with technology.
-Transcending the barriers of archaic farming practices and medieval mindsets is the challenge that needs to be overcome for a better tomorrow.
+Transcending the barriers of archaic farming practices and medieval mindsets is a challenge that needs to be overcome for a better tomorrow.
 Technology in agriculture has the potential to truly lead India to be “Atmanirbhar Bharat” in all respects, and be less dependent on extraneous factors.